mundyreimer/mundyreimer.github.io/_posts/2020-12-13-free-energy-principle.md

 <br/>

 In the graphical language of modeling (ie - a Bayesian Network), a Markov blanket represents the set of nodes of all parents of A, children of A, and all the children's parents other than A.  Each node represents an event in time or particular state of the system.
 Each arrow represents the *directed* causal influence one node or event has upon another.
-In Friston's particular terminology (which deviates a small bit from [Judea Pearl](https://en.wikipedia.org/wiki/Judea_Pearl)'s [conception](https://www.goodreads.com/book/show/174277.Probabilistic_Reasoning_in_Intelligent_Systems)), he further distinguishes the parent nodes of A as *sensory states* and the children nodes of A as *active states*, where sensory states are causally influenced by *external states* and active states are only influenced by *internal states*.[^12]  This blanket is labeled *Markov* because the blanket separates out from the environment both the variables that do not depend on the central node A and the variables that the central node A itself doesn't depend on.
-Each variable in the blanket exhibits the aforementioned *Markov property* and as such, is all the information we need to know about the system.
-You might begin to think that we can have nested blankets within blankets, potentially continuing on *ad infinitum* and you are correct.
+In Friston's particular terminology (which deviates a small bit from [Judea Pearl](https://en.wikipedia.org/wiki/Judea_Pearl)'s [conception](https://www.goodreads.com/book/show/174277.Probabilistic_Reasoning_in_Intelligent_Systems)), he further distinguishes the parent nodes of A as *sensory states* and the children nodes of A as *active states*, where sensory states are causally influenced by *external states* and active states are only influenced by *internal states*.[^12]  Thus, in Friston's language, the existence of a Markov blanket allows us to partition all states into external, sensory, active, and internal states.

+This blanket is labeled *Markov* because the blanket separates out from the environment both the variables that do not depend on the central node A and the variables that the central node A itself doesn't depend on.
+Each variable in the blanket exhibits the aforementioned *Markov property*, and as such, is all the information we need to know about the system.
+You might begin to think that we could potentially have nested blankets within blankets, continuing on *ad infinitum* and you are correct.
 This is where Pearl further defined an additional term called the *[Markov boundary](https://en.wikipedia.org/wiki/Markov_blanket#Markov_boundary)* which is the *minimal* or "smallest" such Markov blanket that we could have.

 So how do we go about encoding some Markov blanket into the language of mathematics?
 It is common to encode graphs as mathematical objects called [adjacency matrices](https://en.wikipedia.org/wiki/Adjacency_matrix).
 An adjacency matrix is a square matrix where each row header and column header represents a specific node and the cross-sectional entries or elements of the matrix indicate whether or not a pair of nodes in that particular row-column pair are adjacent / connected or not.
 The value of this particular element of the matrix is the probability of one state or node *transitioning* to the next state or node.
 This is why we sometimes specifically call this a *[transition matrix](https://en.wikipedia.org/wiki/State-transition_matrix)*.

 This adjacency matrix, which we can call *A*, represents the causal graph of the entire system.
-We specifically would like to construct the matrix that represents the Markov blanket only.
+We specifically would like to construct a matrix *B* that represents the Markov blanket only.
 Doing some linear algebraic manipulations to get there, Friston defines our new matrix,

 $$ B = A + A^{T} + A^{T}A $$

-To further reduce our graph to only those nodes we care about (for instance, our *minimal* Markov blanket), we can then multiply this matrix B by a binary encoded vector V (a vector of 1s and 0s) representing the nodes we want, giving us [ B·V ].
+To further reduce our graph to only those nodes we care about (for instance, our *minimal* Markov blanket), we can then multiply this matrix B by a binary encoded vector V (a vector of 1s and 0s) representing the nodes we want.
 If you've studied some [linear algebra](https://en.wikipedia.org/wiki/Linear_algebra), we can then recall that the *[eigenvector](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors)* of a matrix (where a matrix is just a [linear transformation/mapping](https://en.wikipedia.org/wiki/Linear_map) from one space to another) is the vector that maintains its direction under that transformation and only scales to some scalar amount λ.
-This principal eigenvector now represents the strength of causal interaction between states, from which we then apply some educated pick of a threshold to group individual states.
+This principal eigenvector can now represent the strength of causal interaction between states, from which we then apply some educated pick of a threshold to group individual states.

 At this point, I think this is where I am maybe not as critical as someone like Andrews where they believe this thresholding to be a post-hoc, intuition-guided, individual researcher-based ascription, and most importantly not *"illuminating natural joints"*[^6].
 In fact, the [spectral theory](https://en.wikipedia.org/wiki/Spectral_theory) underlying [eigendecomposition](https://en.wikipedia.org/wiki/Eigendecomposition_of_a_matrix) and thresholding methods is done all the time in [vibration analysis](https://en.wikipedia.org/wiki/Harmonic_analysis) (eg - ["Can One Hear the Shape of a Drum?"](https://en.wikipedia.org/wiki/Hearing_the_shape_of_a_drum)), dimensionality reduction / [Principle Component Analysis](https://en.wikipedia.org/wiki/Principal_component_analysis), [Google's Page Rank algorithm](https://en.wikipedia.org/wiki/PageRank), collaborative prediction, image compression, general clustering problems, and more.
 I agree that there are many assumptions that go into the mathematics of all of this and indeed it might be wise to keep at the back of our minds the divide between the language we use to to describe reality and reality itself, but at the same time I don't think that this implies that the math itself does not elucidate *any* insight into the nature of the physical system in question.
 As mentioned in the previously examples, these representations definitely can provide real-world utility.
 Whether or not mother nature has latched onto a similar causal mechanism in how biological organisms maintain integrity and govern themselves still seems up for debate. (*Note to self that this part of the notes will be updated accordingly*)